Biography

 Mélissa Petit

 In 2019 she won third prize in the Paris Opera Competition, which opened the doors to various French opera houses for her.
-In 2021, for example, she sang Anna in a concert performance of Boieldieu’s La Dame blanche in Limoges; she returned there in January 2023 to perform the role in a staged production.
+For example, in 2021 she sang Anna in a concert performance of Boieldieu’s La Dame blanche in Limoges; she returned there in January 2023 to perform the role in a staged production.

-Mélissa Petit made her Salzburg Festival debut at the 2021 Whitsun Festival as Bellezza (Il trionfo del Tempo e del Disinganno) and in a concert performance of La clemenza di Tito as Servilia – a role that she had previously sung in Zurich and Monte Carlo, and has since sung on a tour with Cecilia Bartoli to some of Europe’s most prestigious concert halls.
-In September 2022 she made an acclaimed role debut in the title role of Janáček’s The Cunning Little Vixen at the Theater an der Wien.
+Mélissa Petit made her Salzburg Festival debut at the 2021 Whitsun Festival as Bellezza (Il trionfo del Tempo e del Disinganno) and as Servilia in a concert performance of La clemenza di Tito, both under Gianluca Capuano.
+She has also sung Servilia in Zurich, Monte Carlo and on a tour with Cecilia Bartoli to some of Europe’s most prestigious concert halls.
+During the 2022/23 season she made an acclaimed role debut in the title role of Janáček’s The Cunning Little Vixen at the Theater an der Wien and returned to the Salzburg Festival as Euridice in Gluck’s Orfeo ed Euridice.

 read more collapse